tbroyer/gradle-errorprone-plugin-v0.0.x/README.md

 ```

 The plugin adds an `errorprone` configuration that automatically uses the latest release of error-prone.
-You can override it to use a specific version with:
+You *should* override it to use a specific version with:

 ```groovy
 dependencies {